A guide to the Infinity Stones in the Marvel Movies

 Where it is now: Following Malekith’s defeat, the Asgardians took possession of the Aether.
-With one Infinity Stone already stored at Asgard (the Tesseract), Sif and Volstagg entrust the Aether to the Collector.
-Presumably he still has it, but given that his collection (or part of it) was destroyed in Guardians of the Galaxy, that isn’t definite.
+With one Infinity Stone already stored at Asgard (the Tesseract), Sif and Volstagg entrusted the Aether to the Collector.
+Presumably, he still has it, but given that his collection (or part of it) was destroyed in Guardians of the Galaxy, that isn’t definite.

-In the movies: The Power Stone appears as a purple stone locked inside and orb in Guardians of the Galaxy.
+In the movies: The Power Stone appears as a purple orb locked inside a sphere in Guardians of the Galaxy.
 In the film, Thanos is seeking it for himself, but Ronan takes it instead and plans to use it to wipe out all life on the planet Xandar.

 To stop the threat, the Guardians manage to combine their essences and wield it to destroy Ronan.
 The pursuit of the Power Stone also leads to the first true history of the stones in the MCU as the Collector explains to the Guardians their origins.
 The sequel, Guardians of the Galaxy Vol. 2, indirectly expands on this with more details on the Celestials.